msub2/wwise.js/README.md

 *Disclaimer: I am not an Audiokinetic employee and I don't claim to represent them or their products in any official capacity.*

-This repository contains ongoing efforts to develop a complete set of WASM bindings to utilize Wwise's SDK on the web in a pure-JS environemnt.
+This repository contains ongoing efforts to develop a complete set of WASM bindings to utilize Wwise's SDK on the web in a pure-JS environment.

 Everything in here is very much WIP and subject to change.